-Outcome 1: Communication Fluency -

-Students will be able to demonstrate the use of clear, well-organized arguments and credible supporting evidence in a logical and organized manner; and execute proper delivery technique to convey a clear message
+Communication Fluency - Students' communications and their academic writing will demonstrate the use of clear, well-organized arguments and credible supporting evidence.

-Outcome 2 Quantitative Reasoning -

-Students will be able to use quantitative reasoning and/or mathematical methods to solve problems.
+Quantitative Fluency - Students will use mathematical methods to solve sophisticated problems.

-Outcome 3 Technological Literacy -

-Students will be able to identify, allocate, and utilize technology resources effectively to be able to acquire the skills needed to function in today's highly technical society and to perform in their chosen field.
+Technological Fluency - Students will acquire the skills to function in today's highly technical society and to perform in their chosen field.